OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 - Excel on the web
 - Excel on Windows (version 1904 or later, connected to Office 365 subscription)
-- Excel for Mac (version 16.24 or later, connected to Office 365 subscription)
+- Excel on Mac (version 16.24 or later, connected to Office 365 subscription)

 >[!NOTE]
 >Excel custom functions is not supported on Office 2019 (one-time purchase).